radio-t/radio-t-site/publisher/README.md

 # publisher

-Publisher is a docker container designed to execute scipts and programs inside to publish the podcast.
+Publisher is a docker container designed to execute scripts and programs inside to publish the podcast.

 Apps & scripts: